Build and Push to ECR

 This topic provides settings for the Build and Push to ECR step, which builds an image and pushes it to AWS ECR.

 aws_account_id.dkr.ecr.region.amazonaws.com and a region is required.
-See Pushing a Docker image from AWS.
+For more information, go to the AWS documentation for Pushing a Docker image.

 The name of the image you are pushing.
 It can be any name.